dilexus/octobase-plugin/README.md

 GET     /api/school/v1/students       - List all students

-GET     /api/school/v1/students/1     - List single student by Id
+GET     /api/school/v1/students/1     - List single student by Id (form parameters are required)

-POST    /api/school/v1/students      - Create a new student
+POST    /api/school/v1/students      - Create a new student (form parameters are required)

 POST    /api/school/v1/students/1    - updates a student by Id

 DELETE  /api/school/v1/students/1  - delete a student by Id

+POST    /api/school/v1/students/1/files    - upload file to the student (form file parameters are required)

+DELETE    /api/school/v1/students/1/files    - delete file of a student (file parameter name is required, use all to delete all files)

 ## Middleware